Project-Owl/dms-lite/README.md

 now try this again python --version you should see your default is python 3 now.

 #### For Usb Serial
+1. Make sure you connect the LoRa board to the Raspberry Pi.
-1. chmod u+x Serial-install.sh will make the code excutable
+2. chmod u+x serial-install.sh will make the code excutable
-2. ./Serial-install.sh will make the code run
+3. ./Serial-install.sh will make the code run
-3. sit back and kick up your feet because install will take a bit
+4. sit back and kick up your feet because install will take a bit

-After you have installed the required dependencies you can the two scripts.
+After you have installed the required dependencies you can run the two scripts in two separate terminals.

 `python3 Serial_sqlwriter.py`